lenwood/USArrests/shiny/README.md

 # USArrests Shiny App
-This will be viewable on shinyapps.io soon enough.
+This code is viewable as a web app at [shinyapps.io](https://lenwood.shinyapps.io/USArrests/).